Achterhoeker/domoticz-peblar/README.md

 - **IDX of the Main Meter (P1 Meter)**: This is the identifier for your main meter in Domoticz.
 - **Maximum Current in Amperes**: Specify the maximum current of your home connection in amperes.

+There are 3 charging modes you can choose:
+- LoadBalancing : Only load balancing is applied, the car will be charged as fast as possible
+- RelaxedLoading : The car will be charged as low as possible, only available solar energy will speed up.
+At night (after 23.00) the charging wil be as fast as possible. (to ensure a full car nect day)
+- SolarOnly : Charging is only allowed if there is enough solar energy.
+Without solar energy the charging process will be paused.

 ### Updating the Plugin

 To update the Peblar plugin to the latest version, follow these steps: